 We’ll be back and are already so (so!) excited…

-After the pandemic-caused cancellation of the 15th EMIM in 2020 we can’t wait to welcoming and meeting you all in beautiful Thessaloniki.
-Mark your calendars:
+After the pandemic-caused cancellation of the 15th EMIM in 2020 we can’t wait to welcome and meet you all again in beautiful Thessaloniki, Greece.

 THESSALONIKI – we love it!